 - Whether cash is paid upfront or no – Receiving cash in advance means you can manage your financial resources more easily and plan major your expenses.
 In this case, your sales reps deserve higher compensation than if the user paid monthly.

 - Whether you set quotas monthly or quarterly – If your sales cycle is less 45 days, monthly option will work well.
 But if it is less than 90 days, quarterly option is more reasonable.
-10% commission rate is good if you set monthly quotas.
+10% commission for SaaS salesperson is good if you set monthly quotas.
 But in case of quarterly, it’s definitely a small number.

 - Whether your sales reps exceed the quota or not – Say your sales team will receive 9% of revenue, in case they hit the quota.
 When they start closing more deals after reaching your target number, you can share with them 11% of revenue they will generate.